laurentperrinet/Perrinet20PredictiveProcessing/README.md

 control with oscillatory fluctuations in oculomotor trajectories, which become unstable under combined sensorimotor delays.

-Interestingly, this model extends to more complex stimulation trajectories.
+Interestingly, this model extends to more complex visual trajectories.
 In particular, it is has been shown that gaze will be directed at the present physical position of the target (thus in an anticipatory fashion) if that target follows a smooth trajectory (such as a pendulum).
-More striking, this is also true if the trajectory is *predictable*, for instance for a pendulum behind a static occluder [@Barnes91].
-Figure fig. 1, B reports the simulation of smooth pursuit when the target motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical.
+More striking, this is also true if the trajectory is *predictable*, for instance for a pendulum behind a static occluder [@Barnes91; @Adams12].
+Figure fig. 1, B reports the simulation of smooth pursuit when target's motion is hemi-sinusoidal, as would happen for a pendulum that would be stopped at each half cycle, left of the vertical.
+Note that contrary to the agent modeled in [@Adams12], this agent has the biological constraint that sensory and motor processing is delayed.
 The generative model has been equipped with a second hierarchical level that contains hidden states that account for the latent periodic behavior of target motion.
 One can clearly see the initial displacement